Many RVers love to fish when they go camping, and jigging is a very popular form of fishing.

 Jordan Lake State Recreation Area, North Carolina

-I love Jordan Lake Reservoir for jigging, as this body of water is immense and teaming with large and smallmouth bass, crappie, catfish, and white and yellow perch.
+I love Jordan Lake Reservoir for jigging, as this body of water is immense and full of large and smallmouth bass, crappie, catfish, and white and yellow perch.

 With hundreds of fingers and nooks, you can bring or rent a boat and find a hidden paradise to spend the day jigging for fish.